 The Garden and Training Project

 Also located at the Jean Marie Vincent Formation Center is a garden in which agricultural technicians explore different varieties of fruit and vegetables, and methods to protect the produce from pests.
-The garden is the focal point for a training program with local farmers who attend trainings at the Center to learn about integration of plant types to facilitate cross-fertilization, defend against insects, and water irrigation systems that make the most use of the limited access to water.
+The garden is the focal point of a training program for local farmers to learn about cross-fertilization methods, insect control, and irrigation systems that make the most of a limited water supply.

-Begining in 2014, the Jean Marie Vincent Formation Center expanded to include hudbanry projects, including goats, fish, worms, and hens.
-The Center provides goats to familes along with matinince and medical training.
-This allows the families to deversify their income and pay the children’s school tuition.
-Fish are bread at the Center and then distributed to local farmers who are able to continue to breed them and sell them to create a sustainable income.
-The Center has incorporated worms in to their compost system to increase the use of compost in yard gardens.
-In efforts to provide women with more economic opportunties, the Center has perchased hens and allow local women to come purchase the eggs wholesale.
-In turn, they resell the eggs in the local market for profit.
+Beginning in 2014, the Jean Marie Vincent Formation Center expanded to include husbandry projects, including goats, fish, worms, and hens.
+The Center provides goats to families along with instruction on maintaining the animals.
+This allows families to diversify their income and pay their children’s school tuition.
+The Center breeds fish on site and distributes them to local farmers who are able to continue breeding them for selling purposes.
+This creates a sustainable income.
+The project also teaches farmers the benefits of incorporating worms into their compost systems.
+In efforts to provide women with more economic opportunities, the Center purchased hens and allows local women to purchase the eggs wholesale.
+In turn, the women resell the eggs in the local market for profit.

-Haiti Reborn as launched in the months following Jean Bertand Aristide’s historic election in 1991.
-The sense of hope and transformation that the election and the Lavalas movement had created was soon undone by the September coup d’etat that pushed Aristide into exile for over three years and unleashed a period of extraordinary violence.
-The Quixote Center joined with others in demanding that Aristide be reinstated, advocated for the rights of those displaced by the coup, and sought to demand accountability for U.S.policies.
+Haiti Reborn launched in the months following Jean Bertand Aristide’s historic election in 1991.
+The sense of hope and transformation that the election and the Lavalas movement created was soon undone by the September coup d’etat that pushed Aristide into exile for over three years and unleashed a period of extraordinary violence.
+The Quixote Center joined with others in demanding that Aristide be reinstated, advocated for the rights of those displaced by the coup, and sought to demand accountability for U.S. policies.
 In the years following Aristide’s return to the presidency and the return of elections, the Quixote Center worked with partner organizations to challenge the imposition of structural adjustment programs and other policy conditions imposed on the country.
-It was during this time that we also launched a relationship with the reforestation program in Gros Morne – which has become a primary focus of our program work in the years since.
+It was during this time that we also started a relationship with the reforestation program in Gros Morne – which has become a primary focus of our program work in the years since.
 In 2004 Aristide was forced from power again.
-The Quixote Center partnered with organizations reporting on human rights abuses under the U.S. imposed Latortue regime.
-A new relationship was formed with KOFAVIV, a women’s collective organizing against sexual violence and other political violence in the wake of the coup.
+The Quixote Center partnered with organizations reporting on human rights abuses under the U.S.-imposed Latortue regime.
+The Quixote Center formed a new relationship with KOFAVIV, a women’s collective that organized against sexual violence and other political violence in the wake of the coup.
 We also expanded our commitment to the program in Gros Morne following devastating mudslides in the north in 2004.
-Following the earthquake in 2010 the Quixote Center was able to mobilize emergency funds to assist those impacted.
-Later we worked with the Under Tents coalition advocating for the rights of those internally displaced by the earthquake, and living in camps throughout Port-au-Prince.
-The goal was to stop forced evictions from the camps, and to press for the International Migration Organization and other international and domestic actors to include members of grassroots camp committees in the crafting of plans for resettlement.
+Following the earthquake in 2010, the Quixote Center successfully mobilized emergency funds to assist those impacted.
+Later we worked with the Under Tents coalition advocating for the rights of those internally displaced by the earthquake and living in camps throughout Port-au-Prince.
+The goal was to stop forced evictions from the camps and to press for the International Migration Organization and other international and domestic actors to include members of grassroots camp committees in the crafting of plans for resettlement.